 Mental Health First Aid

-Mental Health First Aid is an in-person training that teaches you how to help people developing a mental illness or in a crisis.
-Just as CPR helps you assist an individual having a heart attack — even if you have no clinical training — Mental Health First Aid helps you assist someone experiencing a mental health related crisis.
-In the Mental Health First Aid course, you learn risk factors and warning signs for mental health and addiction concerns, strategies for how to help someone in both crisis and non-crisis situations, and where to turn for help.
+Mental Health First Aid is an evidence-based 8-hour training that helps you assist someone experiencing a mental health-related issue or crisis.
+Just as CPR helps assist an individual having a heart attack — even with no clinical training — this training teaches you how to help someone to get helps you learn risk factors and warning signs, strategies for how to help someone in both crisis and non-crisis situations, and where to turn for help.